Step By Step Tax Filing Guide

 1. After you have answered all of the questions in GLACIER Tax Prep, the software program will prepare the appropriate federal tax forms for your situation.
 Print the forms, sign them, and attach your relevant tax documents, such as W-2, 1042-S, or 1099 (depending on your situation).
 GLACIER Tax Prep will also give you complete instructions on how and where to mail your tax forms.
 Read and follow the GLACIER Tax Prep instructions carefully.

 2. If you DO NOT have a social security number (SSN) or individual taxpayer identification number (ITIN), then GLACIER Tax Prep will create a Form W-7 Application for an IRS Individual Taxpayer Identification Number along with your other tax filing forms.
-In this case, DO NOT file your tax forms yourself.
-Instead you must schedule an appointment using NTCR WASS Appointments.
+IN THIS CASE, DO NOT FILE YOUR TAX FORMS YOURSELF.
+See IMPORTANT NOTICE below:

 - passport biographical page